pryley/float-labels.js/README.md

-> This package is abandoned.
+> This package is no longer maintained.
 Please use https://github.com/anydigital/float-label-css instead.

 # float-labels.js